Ozone Pharmaceuticals recently launched a new division AdLife; Currently in the inception stages | www.lokmattimes.com

 Ozone Pharmaceuticals recently launched a new division AdLife; Currently in the inception stages

-On August 4, 2022, Ozone Pharmaceutical's AdLife extends their vision of "adding years to life and life to years", AdLife "ADDS LIFE TO LIFE".
-AdLife further gets wings through the trust of doctors and patients Ozone Group has gathered in its 3 decades of practice.
-Offering treatments that support holistically from conception to gestation.
+New Delhi (India), November 26: On August 4th 2022, Ozone Pharmaceutical’s AdLife extends their vision of “adding years to ...

-On August 4, 2022, Ozone Pharmaceutical's AdLife extends their vision of "adding years to life and life to years", AdLife "ADDS LIFE TO LIFE".
+New Delhi (India), November 26: On August 4th 2022, Ozone Pharmaceutical’s AdLife extends their vision of “adding years to life and life to years”, AdLife “ADDS LIFE TO LIFE”.
 AdLife further gets wings through the trust of doctors and patients Ozone Group has gathered in its 3 decades of practice.
 Offering treatments that support holistically from conception to gestation.

 Ozone Pharmaceuticals, founded in 1991 is a formulation driven manufacturer and marketer of prescription medications in therapy areas like cardio, diabetes, chronic pain management, critical care and gynaecology.
 With AdLife, entering yet another therapy area, and a sought after one at that – fertility, Ozone Pharmaceuticals has expanded its presence in the women’s health segment.